-Booth's theoretical orientation, as he had previously written as a realist (1997: 83-120).
+This emancipatory security theory was first developed by Ken Booth in the early 1990s.
+Symbolizing the 'new' European move towards non-American theory, this constituted a complete turnaround in Booth's theoretical orientation, as he had previously written as a realist.
 The ability to change oneself and others has become an integral part of emancipatory theory, and its heritage in Frankfurt school theory was later significantly clarified in Richard Wyn Jones' 1999 book Security, Strategy, and Critical Theory.
 Nonetheless, Booth remains the main advocate.
 In 2007 he published Theory of World Security, the definitive work on emancipatory theory.
 Given that this book unites all of Booth's previous works without any fundamental changes to the argumentation, our brief analysis here draws primarily on this latest work.

 Emancipatory theory proposes that people are wrong to think that anyone is truly secure as long as realist understandings of security as 'power' and 'order' prevail.
-For them, the ineluctability of the realist security dilemma, whereby one actor's security is another actor's insecurity, epitomises all that is wrong with mainstream (American) security theory.
-Booth further argues that patriarchy is a key element of insecurity that is necessarily excluded by traditional security analyses, along with issues such as class and race, which have been at best marginalised in those traditional analyses.
+For them, the ineluctability of the realist security dilemma, whereby one actor's security is another actor's insecurity, epitomizes all that is wrong with mainstream (largely American) security theory.
+Booth further argues that patriarchy is a key element of insecurity that is necessarily excluded by traditional security analyses, along with issues such as class and race, which have been at best marginalized in those traditional analyses.
 Instead, security analysts should be working towards world security, which Booth defines as:

-World security refers to the structures and processes within human society, locally and globally, that work towards the reduction of the threats and risks that determine individual and group lives.
+... the structures and processes within human society, locally and globally, that work towards the reduction of the threats and risks that determine individual and group lives.
 The greater the level of security enjoyed, the more individuals and groups (including human society as a whole) can have an existence beyond the instinctual animal struggle merely to survive.
 The idea of world security is synonymous with the freedom of individuals and groups compatible with reasonable freedom of others, and universal moral equality compatible with justifiable pragmatic inequalities.
-(2007: 4-5)
+18

-Whereas securitisation theory is based on the contestedness of security by theorising its self-referential nature, emancipatory theory holds that security is an uncontested concept (Booth 2007: 100).
-Security is 'an instrumental value in that it allows individuals and groups (to a relative degree) to establish the conditions of existence with some expectations of constructing human life beyond the merely animal.
-Survival is being alive; security is living.'
-(Booth 2007: 107)
+Whereas securitization theory is based on the contestedness of security by theorizing its self-referential nature, emancipatory theory holds that security is an uncontested concept.
+19 The reason for this difference is that securitization theorists are interested in the practice of security while emancipation theorists are, first and foremost, concerned with the condition of security.
+For them security is 'an instrumental value in that it allows individuals and groups (to a relative degree) to establish the conditions of existence with some expectations of constructing human life beyond the merely animal.
+Survival is being alive; security is living.
+20